-Pelangi has held fashion shows in Britain, France, Germany, Holland, Australia, Dubai, Egypt, Kuwait and Jordan and is a regular at Jakarta Fashion Week – where she showed her first collection at just 18.
+Pelangi has held fashion shows in the UK, France, Germany, Holland, Australia, Dubai, Egypt, Kuwait and Jordan and is a regular at Jakarta Fashion Week, where she showed her first collection at just 18.
 She is a brand ambassador for Wardah Beauty cosmetics and a keen travel blogger.
-In 2012 Pelangi published her own book; a visual street-style collection of Muslim women who have inspired the designer and entrepreneur on her travels.
+In 2012, Pelangi published her own book; a visual street-style collection of Muslim women who have inspired the designer and entrepreneur on her travels.

 Pelangi is the namesake of the Dian Pelangi brand, founded in 1991 — the year of her birth — by her parents.
 It has since grown into a company with more than 500 employees and 14 retail stores.
 Under Pelangi’s direction, the brand has become known for its vibrant colour palettes – she cites the rainbow and the global Islamic community as her key design inspirations.
 Artisans using age-old techniques such as batik, tie-dye and beadwork make all garments by hand.

 Pelangi graduated from École Supérieur des Arts et Techniques de la Mode in Paris in 2008.
 In 2015, Pelangi took part in the Designer in Residence initiative at London College of Fashion , where she advocated strongly for diversity in fashion, organising a hijab styling workshop as part of the British Fashion Council ’s international fashion showcase.